knownbymanoj/Password-strength-checker/README.md

 # Password-strength-checker
-Summary
+Summary:

-A python file which checks your password if it has been breached or safe to use securly without trusting website's https connection and also send only 5 hexadecimal characters of hash to server to makesure server is not compromised and get checks done on your own personal computer withoyt trusting any other device.
+A python file which checks your password if it has been breached or safe to use securely without trusting website's https connection and also send only 5 hexadecimal characters of hash to server to make sure server is not compromised and get checks done on your own personal computer without trusting any other device.

 In Detail:

 Step 1: User runs passcheck.py along with his desired number of passwords which can be given as a input separated by spaces between them and then click enter to run the program in the command line.

 Step 2: Each password is sent to pwned api check function and are checked if they are found in any security breaches.